-Builders are one of six career types based on the system developed by psychologist Dr. John Holland.
-This system profiles your interests to classify you as one of six types.
+Builders are one of six career types in the system developed by psychologist Dr. John Holland.
+Holland's theory of occupational choice uses your interests to classify you as one of six types.
 Each type has their own values, motivations, and preferred career fields.

-A person is classified as a Builder when he or she is mostly interested in jobs that require use of tools, machines, or physical skills.
+A person is classified as a Builder when he or she is mostly interested in jobs that require use of tools, machines, or physical skills (what Holland called the Realistic interest).
 Builders are typically practical, action-oriented people who like to see a tangible result for their efforts on the job.

 Builders often choose careers in mechanics, construction, manufacturing, law enforcement, the military, and athletics.

 - Using Tools

 How Do I Know if I'm a Builder?